Funding for Master's programmes (UK & Ireland)

 Student Finance for MA Architecture - Part 2

-Students who normally reside in England may be eligible for undergraduate funding for their MA Architecture course if there is less than a 3 year gap between their Part 1 and Part 2.
-Even if the gap is longer than this, students may still be eligible for undergraduate funding if they can prove they have maintained a link to Architecture during this period.
-If they haven't, the student may still be eligible for the Postgraduate Loan funding.
+Students who normally reside in England may be eligible for undergraduate funding for their MA Architecture programme if there is less than a three-year gap between their Part 1 and Part 2.
+Even if the gap is longer than this, you may still be eligible for undergraduate funding if you can prove they have maintained a link to Architecture during this period.
+If you haven't, you may still be eligible for the Postgraduate Loan funding.

 Undergraduate Loan Key Facts:

-- A maintenance loan, which is paid in termly instalments directly to you, can be requested.
+• A maintenance loan can be requested, which is paid in termly instalments directly to you.

-- You will only start to repay these loans from the April after you have completed the course and only if you are earning over the repayment threshold (currently £27,295).
+• You will only start to repay these loans from the April after you have completed the programmee and only if you are earning over the repayment threshold (currently £27,295).

-- Applications are now open for the academic year 23/24 and will take around 4-6 weeks to be processed.
+• Applications for the academic year 24/25 will open in March and will take around 4-6 weeks to be processed.

-- The deadline for applying to ensure your funding will be in place for the start of your course is 19 May 2023.
+• The deadline for applying to ensure your funding will be in place for the start of your programme is 24 May 2024.

-- You need to make a Student Finance application for each year of your course.
+• You need to make a Student Finance application for each year of your programme.

 If you do not reside in England, then you can find out more about the funding available to you here: